iCarols Built-in Suicide Safety Assessment Tool

-When your volunteers are working with a help-seeker either on the phone, in-person, or online, there may come a time where assessing that person’s risk for suicide becomes necessary.
-Several years ago the Lifeline developed suicide risk assessment standards based on industry research.
+When your volunteers are working with a help-seeker either on the phone, in-person, or online, there may come a time where assessing that person’s risk for suicide becomes necessary in order to help them stay safe.
+Several years ago the Lifeline developed suicide safety assessment standards based on industry research.
 We then took these standards into consideration and developed a tool for use in iCarol that guides your volunteers and staff through that assessment process.
 Like other forms in iCarol, this guide can be customized to your needs.

 The assessment begins with three basic and direct questions that gauge whether the person is thinking of suicide today, if they’ve thought about suicide very recently, and whether they have ever attempted to kill themselves.